 Yoimiya is a 5-Star Pyro Bow character from Inazuma.
 She can only be obtained via the “Tapestry of Golden Flames” event banner.
 Primarily, she serves as a selfish carry for her team.

-Like Ganyu, Yoimiya has a Level 2 Charged Attack.
-As you aim, Yoimiya can generate a maximum of three “Kindling Arrows” to accompany her standard infused arrow.
-These arrows have the ability to home in on an enemy, provided that said enemy is either directly in their path or within their vicinity as they travel through the air.
-You would think that this is how Yoimiya primarily deals DMG, much like how it is with Ganyu.
-Surprisingly however, it’s suboptimal to build with this in mind as each Kindling Arrow has a pitifully low multiplier (22.96% at Lv.
+When Yoimiya manually aims her Bow, she can charge her attack to a second level, generating up to three “Kindling Arrows” to accompany her standard aimed shot.
+In addition to providing additional DMG, these arrows have the ability to home in on a moving target.
+You would think having a Level 2 Charged Attack would mean this is how Yoimiya primarily deals DMG.
+Surprisingly however, it is suboptimal to build with this in mind as each Kindling Arrow has a pitifully low multiplier (22.96% at Lv.
 6).
-The only reasons I can think of for using this Charged Attack is to quickly apply Pyro for Swirl (something a second Pyro unit can fulfill) or to try and see if the arrows will home in on any animals that you’re trying to hunt in the open world.
+The only reasons I can think of for using Yoimiya’s Level 2 Charged Attack is to set up a Pyro Swirl (and that’s if you lack a second Pyro unit in your team) or to hunt a group of animals in the open world.
 Other than that, Yoimiya’s Level 2 Charged Attack is completely pointless.

 Thanks for reading!

 This post was originally published on August 13, 2021